Gestational Weight Gain: Know How It Adversely Affects You and Your Baby

-If your gestational weight gain has been excessive, you cannot lose this weight quickly and returning to the normal weight can take months.
+If your gestational weight gain has been excessive, you cannot lose that gained weight quickly and returning to the normal weight can take months.

 Postpartum weight retention will move you into a higher BMI category, which will affect your future pregnancies.

 Both the gestational and postpartum mental state will be adversely affected if you are overweight.
 The difficulties encountered during and post-pregnancy may cause depression.